Landport: Mile End

 Mile End began as a small 18th century settlement built on the London to Portsmouth A3 road, a mile to the north of the main Landport Gate entrance to the original walled town of Portsmouth (now Old Portsmouth).

 Mile End was consumed within the rapid urban development of the Landport and Buckland areas during the 19th and 20th centuries.
 Much like neighbouring Rudmore, Mile End's proximity to Portsmouth's naval dockyard during World War II caused extensive damage and redevelopment of the Mile End area post-war.

-However, remnants of Mile End still survive to present day along the western edge of Portsea Island.
+However, remnants of Mile End still survive to the present day along the western edge of Portsea Island.
 Mile End Road is the official name of a section of the A3 road to the north of Commercial Road which extends northwards through Mile End (alongside the M275 motorway) towards the Rudmore Roundabout intersection with Kingston Crescent in North End.
 To the west of Mile End Road is the Mile End Industrial Estate.

 Novelist Charles Dickens was born at 1 Mile End Terrace, Mile End on 7 February 1812, which has since been renamed as 393 Old Commercial Road, Landport.